Direct Drive Motors

 What voltage ranges are typical for AGV direct drive motors?

-Most AGV-specific direct drive motors operate at low voltage DC (24V, 48V, or 60V).
-This keeps the system within the "Safety Extra Low Voltage" (SELV) range, simplifying safety compliance and battery integration.
+Most AGV direct drive motors run low-voltage DC (24V, 48V, or 60V).
+Keeps everything in 'Safety Extra Low Voltage' (SELV) territory for easier safety certs and battery hookups.

 Do I need a specific type of wheel tire?